WP Buffs Blog |

 But that’s not what we’re going to focus on today.

 You know how to automate the process of saving WordPress backups.
 You also know how to store them in a remote and secure location.
 This helps with site speed, too.
-Now, we need to break down the process of how to restore a WordPress website from a backup.
+Now, we need to break down the process of restoring a WordPress website from a backup.

 In this guide, we’re going to explore the various ways to restore a WordPress site: